spacemeshos/testnet-guide/guide/install.md

 > Before installing, please confirm that your computer meets the [minimum system requirements](requirements.md).

-Next download the App installer for your OS using on of the links below:
+Next download the App Installer for your OS using on of the links below:

 ### OS X